Attracting the next generation through exposure, exploration and preparation.

 Through a team effort by local manufacturers, educational entities and nonprofit organizations, the opportunities for families to connect with manufacturing continue to grow at rapid rate.
 With resources such as the Jackson Area Career Center, JAC3 Early Middle College and the community’s Cradle 2 Career initiative, to name a few, exposure activities are a regular occurrence within the Jackson community.
 These activities include manufacturing week open house events, a pipeline exploration event at the Jackson Area Career Center, highlighting manufacturing focused educational programs available for kindergarten through post-secondary learning.

-By marketing these activities as family events, it encourages not just an awareness 12243164_1676637785893642_7700537729086539337_nregarding the nature of today’s manufacturing careers and the steps necessary to pursue these careers but also contributes to shifting the perception of these careers.
+By marketing these activities as family events, it encourages not just an awareness regarding the nature of today’s manufacturing careers and the steps necessary to pursue these careers but also contributes to shifting the perception of these careers.
 By showcasing the valuable contributions that manufacturing provides to society and the highly technical nature, of today’s manufacturing, students are less likely to meet resistance if they express interest in pursuing these careers.

 When it comes to encouraging students to take the time to learn about manufacturing careers and begin preparing for them, the Shop Rat Foundation has discovered that a little fun goes a long way.
 All exploratory and preparatory programs offered through the Shop Rat Foundation’s Shop Rat Education Program are hands-on and project-based, allowing students to become involved on a deeper level.